-Rachel works alongside the nuučaan̓uł / Nuu-chah-nulth Peoples as a Registered Dietitian and Certified Diabetes Educator and is currently employed by the Nuu-chah-nulth Tribal Council.
-She is grateful for the opportunity to work with other Indigenous-led organizations, including ISPARC (Indigenous Sports, Physical Activity and Recreation Council), BCCAFC (BC Association of Aboriginal Friendship Centres) and NIDA (National Indigenous Diabetes Association), who are actively promoting wellness through a decolonized lens.
-She also works with non-Indigenous organizations including Diabetes Canada and the Ministry of Health to educate healthcare professionals on the necessity and urgency of a decolonized diabetes approach.
+I am also grateful for the opportunity to work with other Indigenous-led organizations, including ISPARC (Indigenous Sports, Physical Activity and Recreation Council), BCCAFC (BC Association of Aboriginal Friendship Centres) and NIDA (National Indigenous Diabetes Association), who are all actively promoting wellness through a decolonized lens.
+I also work with non-Indigenous organizations, including Diabetes Canada and the British Columbia Ministry of Health, to address oppressive ideologies that continue to burden Indigenous health.

 As a Ph.D.
 Candidate at UBC in Integrated Studies in Land and Food Systems, my research will seek to understand how Indigenous food system engagement can promote diabetes support, care, and resiliency for individuals, families and communities.
 Through advocating for Indigenous food sovereignty and social justice, I hope to demonstrate how wellness is embedded within our reciprocal relationships with our food systems, while simultaneously dismantling colonial and anti-Indigenous racist ideologies that impact Indigenous peoples’ ability to access and engage with traditional food systems.
 My research will also embed diabetes care within Indigenous health frameworks, moving away from individualistic, biomedical definitions of health, to foster empowerment and self-determination within diabetes care for Indigenous Peoples.